What VARA Actually Regulates — and What It Doesn't

 VARA's framework draws a meaningful distinction between entities that conduct virtual asset activities and entities that provide technology services that others use to conduct those activities.
 This is not a novel or UAE-specific concept — it mirrors the approach taken by FATF internationally, by MAS in Singapore, and by the FCA in the United Kingdom.
 The principle is consistent: tool makers are not the same as service providers.

-Fexr Technologies provides smart contract deployment tooling, dashboard hosting, API compatibility maintenance, and security monitoring — all under a fixed Usage-Based Software Licensing fee structure.
+Fexr Technologies provides smart contract deployment tooling, dashboard hosting, API compatibility maintenance, and security monitoring — all under a consumption-based Usage-Based Software Licensing fee structure.
 It does not exchange virtual assets on behalf of anyone.
 It does not transfer virtual assets on behalf of anyone.
 It does not custody, manage, or lend virtual assets.
 It does not act as a broker-dealer.
 It builds the infrastructure that others deploy and operate.

 The analogy that holds up under scrutiny is the core banking software provider.
 A company like Temenos or Finastra builds and licences software that banks use to process transactions, manage accounts, and execute financial operations.
 That software company is not a bank.
 It does not hold deposits, process payments on its own balance sheet, or bear the regulatory obligations of a licensed financial institution.
 Its customers — the banks — assume the regulatory relationship with their own regulators.
 The software vendor is assessed as a technology supplier, not as a financial intermediary.

-Fexr's position in the virtual asset infrastructure stack is structurally identical.
+Fexr's position in the virtual asset infrastructure stack is structurally analogous.
 Operators deploy Fexr's smart contract tooling to run their own loyalty, participation, or community reward programmes.
 The operator governs the deployed contract.
 Fexr retains no control over the contract after deployment.
 Fexr does not custody any assets.
 The operator assumes the regulatory relationship with their own users and their own regulatory environment.

 Why the DMCC Structure Matters for Vendor Assessment